makrai/notes/doron-03-agency-and-voice-semitic.md

                              darabokra harcolt

 * unaccusative/unergative split among middle verbs (Reinhart 1996, Simmons 1996)
-  (though R & S only discuss intensive-template verbs)
+  (though Reinhart & Simmons only discuss intensive-template verbs)
   * it is possible to predict on the basis of the agentivity of the transitive whether its middle counterpart is reflexive or unaccusative:
   * agentive verbs give rise to reflexive middles, whereas